 Had the title been “Etiquette Reminders” or something similar, it may not have gotten your attention. 🙂

-What follows is a story about what happened when I told my friend about a recent drive.
-It’s about our reaction, and my personal feelings about MY car.
+What follows is what happened when I told my friend about a recent drive.
+It’s about our reactions, and my personal feelings about MY car.

 Let me tell you a bit about my friend, Maxine, so you’ll better understand that title . . .

 I’ve known Maxine since 1978 when we worked together at my first law firm.
 She’s 75 now and has always been a fun and saucy lady who you will NEVER catch without a hat of some sort on her head.
 No one wears a hat better than her.
 And her quick wit reminds me of that cartoon character by the same name.

 Most importantly though, she’s shown herself to be one of my BEST friends because she offered a room in her home after I had already moved twice since coming back to Atlanta.

 The title of this piece of writing is direct from Maxine’s mouth.

 And what prompted the title is what I was relaying to Maxine about a drive I had just come back from.
 I so wish we had recorded our conversation!
 You would have doubled over in laughter with tears streaming from your eyes! 🙂

 Anyway, I drove this 20ish young woman to her job at an adult entertainment joint.
 I’ve been picking her up and dropping her off, every now and again for a few months, as a favor to a mutual male friend.
 The girl has some issues, but who doesn’t and I’m not judging.

 However, when relaying to Maxine how “Missy” behaved today, Maxine was hilariously incredulous.